-Biology Of Sex
+BIO 018 3 Units Biology Of Sex

-Course Advisory: SCC minimum Math standard, Eligibility for ENGL 001.
+Course Advisory: SCC minimum Math standard,

+Eligibility for ENGL 001.
 The biological bases of human sex and sexuality will be discussed.
 Emphasis will be placed on the normal and diseased state of the male and female reproductive system.
 Essay and objective exams as well as written assignments will be used for student evaluations; the final exam will be comprehensive.
 Three hours lecture.

-Marine Biology
+BIO 019 4 Units Marine Biology

-Course Advisories: Eligibility for ENGL 001 and SCC minimum math standard.
+Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standard.
 A non-majors course that studies the diversity and natural history of life in the marine environment with an emphasis on the adaptations of organisms to their environment.
 Students must successfully complete both the lecture and laboratory portions of the course.
 Field trips may be required.
 Some field trips may involve a fee.
-This course is not open for credit to students who have completed Biological Science 001 or 002.
+This course is not open for credit to students who have completed BIO 001 or 002.
 Three hours lecture, three hours lab.

-BIO 047 .5 Unit

-Independent Study
+BIO 047 Independent Study

-Prerequisite: A grade of "C" or better in 12 units of credit, including 4 units from within the discipline.
-Course Advisories: Eligibility for ENGL 001; statistics may be useful for data analysis.
+Prerequisite: A grade of C or better in 12 units of credit, including 4 units from within the discipline.
+Course Advisory: Eligibility for ENGL 001; statistics may be useful for data analysis.
 Designed for students who intend to major in biological sciences or pre-professional programs.
-May be repeated to a maximum of 3 units, including initial enrollment.
 One and one-half to nine hours weekly by arrangement.

-BIO 049 1.0 to 3.0 Unit
+BIO 049 1.00 to 3.00 Units Biology Honors

-Biology Honors

-Prerequisites: Eligibility for Honors Program; BIO 001, BIO 002, BIO 005, BIO 014, or BIO 015 (any of these courses may be taken concurrently).
+Prerequisite: Eligibility for Honors Program; BIO 001, BIO 002, BIO 005, BIO 014, or BIO 015 (any of these courses may be taken concurrently).
 Requires approval of a faculty member sponsor and the Dean of the Math-Science Division.
 Course Advisory: Eligibility for ENGL 001.
 Requires students to complete an independent student project under the supervision of a member of the faculty.
 The project may be a laboratory or field study or a library study that leads to a thesis.
 In all cases, the final written product should show integration and synthesis of ideas.
 Three to nine hours weekly by arrangement.